-Types of Standardized Patients (SPs)
+Types of Simulated Patients (SPs)

 There are various types of SPs in which you can play a significant role in helping shape the health care providers of tomorrow.